islamicoccult/islamicoccult.github.io/_posts/2021-10-01-next_workshop.md

 Welcome to the website of Islamic Occult Studies on the Rise, an online international workshop on the Islamic occult sciences and related matters.
 Below is information on the upcoming meeting.
 Click Schedule in the menu above for the complete list of panels.

-## Next meeting: Friday, September 17, 2021
+## Next meeting: Friday, October 22, 2021

 The schedule for the next meeting is as follows:

-### Panel 1: Geomancy
+### Panel 1: Occult Shiʿism

-Blanca Villuendas, Postdoctoral Fellow, *University of Oxford*
+Amina Inloes, Lecturer, *The Islamic College, London*

-Deji Ogunnaike, Assistant Professor, *Bowdoin College*
+Amin Mansouri, PhD Candidate, *University of Toronto*

-### Panel 2: Poetry and the Unseen
+### Panel 2: Jinnology and Astrology

-Jane Mikkelson, Postdoctoral Fellow, *University of Virginia*
+Ana Vinea, Assistant Professor, *University of North Carolina*

-Domenico Ingenito, Assistant Professor, *UCLA*
+Fien De Block, Independent Scholar, *Ghent, Belgium*

 ### Happy Hour!
 1pm til...
 As always, we’ll have several zoom-rooms open for as long as the conversation remains lively.